Madhavan-60/traffic-2/README.md

 - `src/tracker.py`: simple centroid tracker and util functions
 - `requirements.txt`: Python dependencies

+OCR / Number-plate notes
+- The project includes an optional license-plate detection + OCR feature.
+To enable OCR you need:
+  - The Tesseract binary installed on your system (https://github.com/tesseract-ocr/tesseract).
+On Windows, install the Tesseract executable and add it to your PATH or set pytesseract.pytesseract.tesseract_cmd accordingly.
+  - The Python package `pytesseract` (added to `requirements.txt`).

+Usage example (detect plates without OCR):

+   python src/detect_count.py --source path/to/video.mp4 --output output.mp4 --plates

+To enable OCR (if pytesseract and Tesseract are available):

+   python src/detect_count.py --source path/to/video.mp4 --output output.mp4 --plates --ocr

 Notes & next steps
 - To improve accuracy, fine-tune a YOLO model on your dataset
 - Replace centroid tracker with DeepSORT for robust ID assignment